Setting Translation Checks

 • The regular expression has a maximum timeout of 100ms.

-When the source text contains double or single quotes and you want to check that there are quotes also in the translation text, you can use the following regular expression:
+When the source text contains double or single quotes, and you want to check that there are quotes also in the translation text, you can use the following regular expression:

 Regex: \"|\'

-You can omit the double or the single quote from this regex, if you want to check only for one of them, eg. \"
+You can omit the double or the single quote from this regex if you want to check only for one of them, e.g. \"

 This expression instructs the system to find if double or single quotes exist in the translation text.
 Depending on where this check will be applied, translations only or both source and translation string, the following can happen:

-• if the check is on translations only and the translation text contains double or single quotes, an error is returned
+• If the check is on translations only and the translation text contains double or single quotes, an error is returned.

-• if the check is on the source and translation strings and the source text contains double or single quotes, whereas the translation text does not, an error will be returned
+• If the check is on the source and translation strings and the source text contains double or single quotes, whereas the translation text does not, an error will be returned.

-• if the check is on the source and translation strings and both the source and translation text contain double or single quotes, no error is returned
+• If the check is on the source and translation strings and both the source and translation text contain double or single quotes, no error is returned.

 The setup will look like this: